The Big Picture on Questions To Ask Before Buying Rental Property:

 So?
 Don’t make mistakes!

-All right, so you’re bound to make some mistakes when you buy your first rental property.
-But if you do it right, your learning curve will involve minor missteps, rather than regret-induced migraines.
+If you do it right, your learning curve will involve minor missteps rather than regret-induced migraines.

-1. When were the roof, furnace, AC unit, and hot water heater each last replaced?
+1. When were the roof, furnace, AC unit, and water heater last replaced?

-There are other components to any house that you need to evaluate, of course.
-But some components, such as the framing, wiring, and plumbing have extremely long lifespans, and the cosmetic updates are obvious enough.
+Some components, such as the framing, wiring, and plumbing, have extremely long lifespans, and the cosmetic updates are obvious enough.
 You don’t need me to remind you to look at the kitchen and bathroom; you know how dated or chic they are.

-But it’s not necessarily obvious how old the roof, furnace, air conditioning unit, and hot water heater are.
-These can be expensive to replace, and if they’ll need to be replaced within the next few years, you should know it before buying the rental property.
+But it’s not necessarily obvious how old the roof, furnace, air conditioning unit, and water heater are.
+These can be expensive to replace, and if they need to be replaced within the next few years, you should know it before buying the rental property.

 First, ask the seller.
-If they can’t give you a precise answer – preferably with documentation – get expert opinions.
-Ask your Realtor, ask contractors, ask your home inspector.
+If they can’t give you a precise answer—preferably with documentation—get expert opinions.
+Ask your Realtor, contractors, and home inspector.

-Which brings me to my second point: always get a home inspection.
-Even if you’re buying the property as-is, you need to know what you’re getting yourself into.
+This brings me to my second point: always get a home inspection.
+Even if you’re buying the property as-is, you need to know what you’re getting into.

-Here’s a quick-reference infographic showing how long each component in a property lasts so you can get a sense for how frequently you’ll need to replace them.
+Here’s a quick reference infographic showing how long each component in a property lasts so you can get a sense of how frequently you’ll need to replace them.

 2. What is my competitive advantage as a real estate investor?